splunk/public-o11y-docs/synthetics/synth-use-cases/browser-test-use-case.rst

     :width: 100%
     :alt: This image shows a completed browser test.

-3. Kai creates a step to check the username using a Global Variable.
+3. Kai creates a step to check the username using a global variable.

 ..  image:: /_images/synthetics/browser-test-three.png
     :width: 100%
     :alt: This image shows a completed browser test.

-4. Kai creates a step to enter a password using a Global Variable.
+4. Kai creates a step to enter a password using a global variable.

 ..  image:: /_images/synthetics/browser-test-four.png
     :width: 100%